dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/_index.md

 dotnet run
 ```

-To configure Dapr to use the component, in the components path directory:
+To configure Dapr to use the component, in the resources path directory:

 ```yaml
 apiVersion: dapr.io/v1alpha1